 Rollups are reusable; meaning, they can be used multiple times within the test case.
 Since rollups are groups of commands condensed into one, they contribute a lot in shortening our test script.

+An example of how the contents of the rollup tab look like is shown below

+.